 The Airmen's Stories - Sgt.
 K Dawick

-Kenneth Dawick was born in Palmerston North on 21st August 1916.
+Kenneth Dawick was born in Palmerston North, New Zealand on 21st August 1916.
 He worked as a printer from 1933 until he joined the RNZAF.
 In 1938 he learned to fly privately at the Middle Districts Aero Club and early in 1939 he joined the Civil Reserve of Pilots.

 Dawick did his elementary flying at No. 1 FTS Taieri, moved to No. 1 FTS Wigram in March 1940 and after completing the course sailed for the UK in the RMS Rangitane in July.